d3ga/GitHub-API/README.md

 # GitHub-API
-This application searches for GitHub users and displays details about their profile.
+This React.js application using the GitHub API searches for users and displays details about their profile.

 See it [live](https://github-api.netlify.com/)